diablokitty/reading_notes/201_Reading_Notes_09.md

 - List 5 form elements and explain their importance.

-<label> Tells the user what to do (like answer a question or enter information)
-<input> defines what kind of input we expect (like email)
-<textarea> allows a user to enter a short text response in a multi-line field.
+Label <label> Tells the user what to do (like answer a question or enter information) Input <input> defines what kind of input we expect (like email) Textarea <textarea> allows a user to enter a short text response in a multi-line field.
-<button> is how the user transmits the finished form (via an event listener on the button, but that's later)
+Button <button>Click</button> is how the user transmits the finished form (via an event listener on the button, but that's later)
-<form> defines the area of the website where these other interactive elements will reside.
+<form>Form goes here</form> defines the area of the website where these other interactive elements will reside.
+(apparently MarkDown responds to some of these tags.)
 ### Read Learn JS Introduction To Events.

 - How would you describe events to a non-technical friend?